carlos-moreno/logs-system/README.md

 ## How to execute the project?

 1. Clone the repository
+2. Access the application directory
-2. Create a virtualenv with Python 3.6+
+3. Create a virtualenv with Python 3.6+
-3. Activate virtualenv
+4. Activate virtualenv
-4. Install the dependencies
+5. Install the dependencies
-5. Configure the instance with .env
+6. Configure the instance with .env
-6. Run migrate
+7. Run migrate
-7. Run the tests
+8. Run the tests
-8. Create a superuser
+9. Create a superuser
-9. Start django
+10. Start django

 ```console
 git clone https://github.com/carlos-moreno/logs-system.git